AlainPicard0x0/uncommonschools/README.md

 # uncommonschools
 Web Page for Uncommon Schools
 ABOUT THIS PROJECT
-The Web Page Development Project is a two-week virtual, web development project for graduates of Generation's Junior Web Development program.
-This project allows teams of web development learners to create web page for a business based on a provided report.

 PROJECT TIMELINE
 This project will run from March 1st, 2021 to March 12th, 2021.
 Web development learners will commit to 15 hours of effort each per week.